 - communications between subsystems and with the GRB notification network will need to be configured.

 - analysis of the data by astrophysicists will follow.

-We currently have a telescope fork designed that is in the process of being fabricated.
-This will soon be connected up to the control protocols we have developed and the theoretical accelerations will be compared with the measured ones.
-We are using state of the art direct drive/hydraulic motors for moving the telescope mount.
+We designed and fabricated a telescope fork.
+This was connected up to the control protocols we have developed and the theoretical accelerations were compared with the measured ones.
+We used direct drive/hydraulic motors for moving the telescope mount.